 When it comes to assessing employee mood and opinion, we have found that an anonymous online survey tends to provoke honest responses that give us a better idea of what’s really going on inside the organisation.
 Employees are more likely to be open in a virtual space than in a group workshop or face-to-face interview.

-If you’d like to find out about what it’s like to work with our experienced multidisciplinary team, read more about our leadership consultancy services or contact your local TPC office.
+If you’d like to find out about what it’s like to work with our experienced multidisciplinary team, please contact us.

 Co-written by: Andrea Cardillo, Managing Partner TPCL Italy https://www.linkedin.com/in/andreacardillo/